remware/angular-articles/README.md

 # Demo angular-articles

-This example reads articles form RoR backend ( or any other known REST API ) and pushes to frontend using angular js
+This example reads articles from any Json backend ( or any other known REST API ) and pushes content to angular js frontend

-## Technologies used
+## Technologies:
 - angular-translate for internationalization
 - bootstrap for responsiveness
+- angular-route for microview routing
-- footables for tables
+- smart-table for tables
-- angular chart for charts
+- formly for forms

 ##Dependencies:
 - bower to manage dependencies